How to lead a more contented, purposeful life

 I am definitely not writing this article as some sort of theoretical exercise.
 No, I write it from thirty plus years of personal hindsight.
 That is, the result of that lengthy audit of ‘faith in action’ within my life.
 In other words, I slowly but surely proved to myself that all this Bible-based stuff has a sound basis and actually works for us in life.
 (Again, please click here for the ‘who’, ‘how’ and ‘why’ of this website.)

-And to find ‘ourselves’ in this way … and come to enjoy greater contentment and freedom in our lives … we also find God as a rock-solid presence there!
+And to find ‘ourselves’ in this way … and come to enjoy greater contentment and freedom and purpose in our lives … we also find God as a rock-solid presence there!

 Without doubt, God is interested in all facets of our lives.
 Out of his love for us, he really does want to be involved!
 Please see the article, “God in the workplace” as an example.